Malik-Shafique/Python-Scripts/README.md

 ### rembg.py
 Python code to remove background using "rembg"

+Use command "pip install rembg" to install "rembg"
+Use command "pip install pillow" to install "pillow"/"PIL"

 ## Transform Images with Graceful Shades: A PIL-Powered Grayscale Converter
 ### grayscale.py